Is hearing loss affecting your quality of life?

 Hearing aids have improved dramatically in recent years.

-With the shift from analog to digital technology, audiologist now can fine-tune the devices to compensate for your unique hearing challenges.
+With the shift from analog to digital technology, our in-office Audiologist now can fine-tune the devices to compensate for your unique hearing challenges.

 A modern hearing aid is not just an amplifier that makes everything louder.
 Instead, it is a device that enables better communication with your children, grandchildren, spouse, colleagues and others around you.

-If you have difficulty communicating with the people around you (or they have difficulty communicating with you) a hearing aid is probably the right solution.
+If you have difficulty communicating with the people around you (or they have difficulty communicating with you), a hearing aid might be the right solution.

 When is surgery an option for hearing loss?

-There are a few instances in which surgery is considered for hearing loss.
+There are a few instances in which surgery should be considered for hearing loss.

-As mentioned above, surgical procedures are relatively standard for treating conductive hearing loss.
+As mentioned above, surgical procedures are common for treating conductive hearing loss.
 In these instances, surgical correction of abnormalities in the structure of the ear can result in near-normal hearing.